If thou tastest a crust of bread, thou tastest all the stars and all the heavens

 Those hampers sound utterly marvellous so I had to get my thinking cap on and quickly!

 What could be better than making the garlic butter from scratch?
 I don’t mean incorporating garlic into butter but literally starting with a pot of double cream and progressing from there onwards?
 So that is what I did.
-Detailed photographic instructions on how to make butter can be found here but on this post I am simply going to leave the recipe at the end of the post.

 Once the butter had been washed the fun began; I added some finely chopped oregano, lemon thyme and parsley along with some pureed garlic which I had sautéed gently in olive oil to soften but not colour first.
 This pre-cooking of the garlic leant a sweet flavour to the butter, which lets face it can be rather harsh if raw garlic is used alone.
 For decorative purposes I put the butter into cupcake cases to set and then peeled them away to present, but you could just as easily pot the butter in a dish or roll it in some greaseproof paper to store in the fridge.

 To make the most of the butter I decided to use it in a Provençal style dinner – baked ratatouille with garlic sourdough bread!